Noah in Islam

-Noah, also known as Nuh (نُوْحٌ), is recognized in Islam as a prophet and messenger of God.
+Noah, known as Nuh (نُوْحٌ), is recognized in Islam as a prophet and messenger of God.
 He is also believed to be the first messenger sent by God.
 He is one of the Ulul 'azm prophets.
 Noah's mission was to warn his people, who were plunged in idol worshipping.
 God charged Noah with the duty of preaching to his people, advising them to abandon idolatry and to worship only God, and to live good and pure lives.

 Although he preached the Message of God with zeal, his people refused to mend their ways, leading to building the Ark and the Deluge, the Great Flood.
 In Islamic tradition, it is disputed whether the Great Flood was a global or a local one.
-Noah's preaching and prophethood spanned 950 years according to the Quran, ahadith and tafsir.
+Noah's preaching and prophethood spanned 950 years according to the Quran, Hadith and Tafsir.

 In the Quran

 Praise

-Noah is praised by God in the Qur'an, which shows his great status amongst the prophets.
-In 17:3 of the Qur'an, God states: "He was indeed a grateful servant."
-The Qur'an also states in a later chapter:
+Noah is praised by God in the Quran, which shows his great status amongst the prophets.
+In 17:3 of the Quran, God states: "He was indeed a grateful servant."
+The Quran also states in a later chapter: